Last Updated: December 13, 2024

 If you are working with a Master Class Coach, send them these files as scheduled.

-Send them your Master Project (your name).mpp file, and make sure the Stakeholder Analysis Workbook is embedded at the summary level.
+• Send them your Master Project (your name).mpp file, and ensure the Stakeholder Analysis Workbook is embedded at the summary level.

 If you are not working with a Master Class Coach but plan to apply for either of the MS Project Master Class certificates, these files will be submitted for review by a Master Class Reviewer.
 Be sure to make the appropriate backups.